 The Mortar Room

-This is the principal room of the Museum and is dedicated to the most ancient and irreplaceable instrument used by old-time chemists: the mortar.
+This is the principal room in the Museum dedicated to the apothecary’s most ancient and indispensable tool: the mortar.

 In the first room of the museum, extremely precious examples of ancient mortars are exhibited, the apothecary’s main tool of work.

 Over the centuries, different materials have been used to make it: alabaster, hard stone, marble, iron, silver, copper, wood, terracotta, ceramics and glass.
 But bronze is the alloy that embodied the ideal material for the apothecary: resistant, cohesive, non-porous, so that the ingredients within it are not absorbed during the grinding process.
 The shape remains very simple until 1300, when the only decorations were vertical ribs or simple knob grips.